anerirana/GameAI/README.md

 # ReinforcementLearningAlgorithms
-CS687 Reinforcement Learning course project at University of Massachusetts Amherst The repositry consists of notebooks running multiple RL algorithms on various gym and custom gaming envieontments.
+CS687 Reinforcement Learning course project at University of Massachusetts Amherst.

+The repositry consists of jupyter notebooks running multiple RL algorithms on various gym and custom snake gaming envieontments.